theislab/chemCPA/README.md

 However, this current version implements many performance optimizations (careful data-movement, disentanglement on GPU, numerically stable losses, ...) that allow for training on large datasets, like L1000.

-For the final models, we provide [weight checkpoints](https://f003.backblazeb2.com/file/chemCPA-models/chemCPA_models.zip) as well as the [hyperparameter configuration & loss curves](https://f003.backblazeb2.com/file/chemCPA-models/finetuning_num_genes.json).
+For the final models, we provide [weight checkpoints](https://f003.backblazeb2.com/file/chemCPA-models/chemCPA_models.zip) as well as the [hyperparameter configuration](https://f003.backblazeb2.com/file/chemCPA-models/finetuning_num_genes.json).
 The raw datasets can be downloaded from a [FAIR server](https://dl.fbaipublicfiles.com/dlp/cpa_binaries.tar).

 To setup the environment, install conda and run: